leeoniya/uPlot/docs/precision-regressions.md

 Applications that opt into narrow ranges can supply `axes.values` to avoid repeated labels from the default three-fractional-digit formatter.
 A separate formatter-policy change is outside this patch.

-The full Bun suite and the Node suite without coverage each report **357 passing tests and 3 pending tests**.
+Before the advancement guard, the full Bun suite and the Node suite without coverage each reported **357 passing tests and 3 pending tests**.
 The latest Node coverage run reports **351 passing, 3 pending, and 6 failing**.
 Those failures are subprocess timeouts: five precision probes during startup and one failure-report integration test.
 There are no snapshot failures.